 MPD investigating shooting that leaves 1 victim dead

 MEMPHIS, Tenn.
-(WMC) - Officers responded to a shooting that took place Saturday morning that has left one victim dead.
+(WMC) - Officers responded to a shooting on Friday night that has left one victim dead.

 Click here to sign up for our newsletter!